-The Appeals Chamber held that the requisite degree of control by the Yugoslavian authorities over these armed forces required by international law for considering the armed conflict to be international was "overall control going beyond the mere financing and equipping of such forces and involving also participation in the planning and supervision of military operations".
-167 In the course of their reasoning, the majority considered it necessary to disapprove the International Court's approach in Military and Paramilitary Activities.
-But the legal issues and the factual situation in that case were different from those facing the International Court in Military and Paramilitary Activities.
-The Tribunal's mandate is directed to issues of individual criminal responsibility, not State responsibility, and the question in that case concerned not responsibility but the applicable rules of international humanitarian law.
-168 In any event it is a matter for appreciation in each case whether particular conduct was or was not carried out under the control of a State, to such an extent that the conduct controlled should be attributed to it.
-169
+The Appeals Chamber held that the requisite degree of control by the Yugoslavian "authorities over these armed forces required by international law for considering the armed conflict to be international was overall control going beyond the mere financing and equipping of such forces and involving also participation in the planning and supervision of military operations".
+158 In the course of their reasoning, the majority considered it necessary to disapprove the ICJ approach in the Military and Paramilitary Activities in and against Nicaragua case.
+But the legal issues and the factual situation in the Tadić case were different from those facing the Court in that case.
+The tribunal's mandate is directed to issues of individual criminal responsibility, not State responsibility, and the question in that case concerned not responsibility but the applicable rules of international humanitarian law.
+159 In any event it is a matter for appreciation in each case whether particular conduct was or was not carried out under the control of a State, to such an extent that the conduct controlled should be attributed to it.
+160

-Questions arise with respect to the conduct of companies or enterprises which are (6)State-owned and controlled.
+(6) Questions arise with respect to the conduct of companies or enterprises which are State-owned and controlled.
 If such corporations act inconsistently with the international obligations of the State concerned the question arises whether such conduct is attributable to the State.
 In discussing this issue it is necessary to recall that international law acknowledges the general separateness of corporate entities at the national level, except in those cases where the "corporate veil" is a mere device or a vehicle for fraud or evasion.
-The fact that the State initially establishes a corporate entity, whether by a special law or otherwise, is not a sufficient basis for the attribution to the State of the subsequent conduct of that entity.171 Since corporate entities, although owned by and in that sense subject to the control of the State, are considered to be separate, prima facie their conduct in carrying out their activities is not attributable to the State unless they are exercising elements of governmental authority within the meaning of article 5.
+161 The fact that the State initially establishes a corporate entity, whether by a special law or otherwise, is not a sufficient basis for the attribution to the State of the subsequent conduct of that entity.
+162 Since corporate entities, although owned by and in that sense subject to the control of the State, are considered to be separate, prima facie their conduct in carrying out their activities is not attributable to the State unless they are exercising elements of governmental authority within the meaning of article 5.
 This was the position taken, for example, in relation to the de facto seizure of property by a State-owned oil company, in a case where there was no proof that the State used its ownership interest as a vehicle for directing the company to seize the property.
-172 On the other hand, where there was evidence that the corporation was exercising public powers, 173 or that the State was using its
+163 On the other hand, where there was evidence that the corporation was exercising public powers, 164 or that the State was using its ownership interest in or control of a corporation specifically in order to achieve a particular result, 165 the conduct in question has been attributed to the State.